Lease renewal

 On 27 March 2023, as part of its Anti-Social Behaviour Action Plan, the UK government announced that ‘because complex commercial leasing rules are holding back high streets, we will launch the Landlord and Tenant Act Review – led by the Law Commission – with a view to their reform.
 Our aim is to make the system easier to understand and more transparent and attract more investment into UK commercial property.’

 Accordingly on 28 March 2023, the Law Commission announced its review of part 2 of the Landlord and Tenant Act 1954.
 The Act, which introduced security of tenure for business tenants after the Second World War, is nearly 70 years old, and it is almost 20 years since the legislation was last reviewed.
-The Law Commission acknowledges that ‘parts of the current legislation are overly complex and bureaucratic, which is holding back businesses and the high streets and town centres they operate in’, that the Act can cause unnecessary delays and costs and that the tenants’ rights it gives are frequently contracted out of by landlords and tenants.
+The Law Commission acknowledges that:

 - creating a legal framework that is widely used rather than opted out of, without limiting the rights of parties to reach their own agreements

-- supporting the efficient use of space in high streets and town centres and
+- supporting the efficient use of space in high streets and town centres, and

 - fostering a productive and beneficial commercial leasing relationship between landlords and tenants.